arisweetcontact-del/WikiZip/README.md

 ## How it stays tiny

-- **The model** is a small quantized instruct model (~350MB–1GB on disk, similar in RAM while running) — no GPU or large download required.
+ **The model** is a small quantized instruct model ~350MB–1GB on disk, similar in RAM while running.

-- **The knowledge base** stays compressed. `ingest.py` reads each zip once, in memory, to build a lightweight word-frequency index (a JSON file, typically a few KB even for a large knowledge base), then discards the extracted text.
+  **The knowledge base** stays compressed. `ingest.py` reads each zip once, in memory, to build a lightweight word-frequency index (a JSON file, typically a few KB even for a large knowledge base, then discards the extracted text.
 Nothing is left unzipped on disk.

-- **At query time**, only the top 1–2 matching zips are opened (still in memory, via Python's `zipfile`, never extracted to disk) and their text becomes the model's context for that one answer.
+**At query time**, only the top 1–2 matching zips are opened (still in memory, via Python's `zipfile`, never extracted to disk) and their text becomes the model's context for that one answer.

-## Notes / limits

-This is a prototype-grade retrieval method (word-frequency + inverse document frequency scoring — no embeddings, no vector database), which keeps it dependency-free and fast to set up.
-It works well when each zip covers a distinct topic and questions use similar wording to the source text.
-If you outgrow it, the natural upgrade is swapping `ask.py`'s `rank()` function for embedding-based similarity — the zip-per-topic storage model stays the same either way.